Become a Christ-follower

 Grow in God

 The most important decision you can ever make is to accept Jesus Christ as your Lord and Savior.
 The second most important decision is to develop a habit of spending time with God every day getting to know Him personally.
-Jesus didn’t die on a cross just to save you from hell; He died to have a personal, intimate relationship with you.
+Jesus did not die on a cross just to save you from hell; He died to have a personal, intimate relationship with you.

 Some people give up on that quest easily because they find the pursuit of God too complicated, when in reality it is the opposite!
 Getting to know God is as simple as getting to know a friend.
 In order to do that, you spend time with that friend, exchange phone calls, emails, and build memories together, right?